Franz Beer

-Together with Michael Thumb, Christian Thumb and Kaspar Moosbrugger, he was one of the main representatives of the so-called Vorarlberg school of architecture, which continued the Roman Baroque ideal of long edifices with galleries and mainly two bell towers.
+Together with Michael Thumb, Christian Thumb and Kaspar Moosbrugger, he was one of the main representatives of the so-called Vorarlberg School of architecture (Auer Zunft), which continued the Roman Baroque ideal of long edifices with galleries and mainly two bell towers.

 In 1722, he was ennobled and took the name Franz Beer, Edler von Blaichten.

 He died in the Austrian town of Bezau.